When measuring your carbon footprint your will eventually come across the terms spend-based vs activity-based carbon accounting.

 While raw materials like steel often yield higher activity-based than spend-based emissions, there are some examples of high-value goods where this is not the case.

-Our Reegy Eco Hub applies this methodology to help you get carbon insights quicker.
-However, you can also turn this off and base all your carbon accounting solely on activity-based data.
+However, you can also turn this off and base all your carbon accounting solely on activity-based data or spend-based.

 If you want to skip the hassle of doing these calculations manually or trying to obtain accurate emission factors for each activity in your operations, let’s talk and see how we can automate this process for you!